-According to Elder and Serletis (2010: 1137-1159), it is a constitutional duty of all democratically elected governments to publish financial statements that are openly accessible to all stakeholders.
-The MFMA, together with the Municipal Systems Act (2000), aims to facilitate compliance with this constitutional duty by ensuring that priority plans, budgets, implementation actions and reports are properly aligned.
+According to Elder and Serletis (2010: 1137-1159), it is a constitutional duty of all democratically elected governments to publish financial statements that are openly accessible to all stakeholders that have key components of sound financial management guided by the MFMA, together with the Municipal Systems Act (2000).
 The key components of sound financial management are routine accountability, auditing and reporting (Elliot & Boshoff, 2013: 44-58).
 Monitoring and evaluation mechanisms are often used for ensuring sound financial management in local government and municipalities such as the City of Tshwane.
 This is done by using an integrated development plan (IDP) that sets out the municipality's goals and development plans, which need to be aligned with the municipality's available resources.
-Council adopts the IDP and undertakes an annual review and assessment of performance based on the annual report.
+Council uses the IDP to undertake an annual review and assessment of performance based on the annual report.
 Budgets must be approved by following recommended procedures by all relevant stakeholders in order to be implemented.
 Budgets must be audited, assessed and evaluated on a regular basis.
 Budgets must be used for performance management and assessment.
 Local municipalities often use 3-year budgets that are meant for setting out the revenue raising and expenditure plan of the municipality for approval by council.
 The allocation of funds needs to be aligned with the priorities in the IDP.
 Service delivery and budget implementation plan (SDBIP) are viewed as the cornerstone for monitoring and evaluation of programmes that are run by local governments and municipalities.
-The SDBIP sets out monthly or quarterly service delivery and financial targets aligned with the annual targets set in the IDP and budget.
-As the municipality's implementation plan, it lays the basis for the performance agreements of the municipal manager and senior management.
+The SDBIP states that, the service delivery targets and financial targets must be aligned with the annual targets monthly or quarterly.
+As the municipality's implementation plan, it lays the foundations for the performance agreements of all senior management.
 The approach implemented in the Service delivery and budget implementation plan is consistent with what has been recommended by Fahlenbrach & Stulz (2011: 11-26).

 Routine monthly and quarterly reports are used in local governments and municipalities for ensuring the implementation of approved plans of actions at regular interval, and for minimizing the expenditure of public finance on plans of action that have not been approved.
 The administration reports to council on the implementation of the budget and SDBIP through monthly, quarterly and mid-year reports.
-Council uses these reports to monitor both the financial and service delivery performance of the municipality's implementation actions.
+These reports are used to monitor the performance of financial targets and service delivery targets.
 Annual financial statements are vital for assessing efficiency in service delivery.
 Such reports are essential or assessing overall progress and the cost of service delivery.
 The reports are essential for monitoring and evaluation in the public service sector.
 Such reports provide an overall picture of the budget approved, and how much work has been done by using the approved budget.
 Local municipalities can also use such reports for auditing purposes, and reflect the financial position of the municipality at regular intervals.
 The reports are also essential for making a submission to the Auditor-General based on a comprehensive assessment on all known expenditures and key performance indicators on which satisfactory progress has been made in the financial year.
 The City of Tshwane is committed to obtaining unqualified audit reports from the Auditor-General.
 To do so, the City of Tshwane must bolster the culture of fiscal discipline and sound financial management in the municipality.
 Fiscal discipline is highly recommended to municipalities and local governments in developing nations (Fauconnier & Mathur-Helm, 2013: 1-14).